isomerpages/moe-northvistapri/_our-curriculum/Char & Citizenship Edu (CCE)/Character and Citizenship Education (CCE).md

 #### Peer Support

-The Peer Support structure in North Vista Primary School is known as the **Vista Rainbow Bridge**.
-It reaches out to the students who need help and add colours to their school life at North Vista Primary.
+The Peer Support structure in North Vista Primary School (NVTPS) is known as the **Vista Rainbow Bridge**.
+It reaches out to the students who need help and add colours to their school life in NVTPS.

 **Objectives**<br>
 * To cultivate strong and caring peer relationships in the school